-Pathfinding is an expedition program for high school age boys and girls to experience the joy of wilderness travel and leadership by way of a 26-day trek through the beautiful Weminuche Wilderness of Southwest Colorado.
+Pathfinding is an expedition program for teens to experience the joy of wilderness travel and leadership by way of a 26-day trek through the beautiful Weminuche Wilderness of Southwest Colorado.

 Pathfinders start their journey on the first day when they arrive at camp and meet their Pathfinding Instructors to begin preparing and packing for their trip.
 Our Pathfinding Instructors are experienced wilderness leaders who have extensive experience in outdoor education and recreation.
 They are also required to have a Wilderness First Responder (WFR) Certification.
 Pathfinding Instructors introduce all the Pathfinders to each other and begin to develop the group dynamic with initiative games while they make sure each individual Pathfinder is packed properly and prepared for the journey ahead.

 On the second day, Pathfinders depart for the trailhead where they begin their 26-Day expedition.
 Groups are kept small (8 – 11 campers) and are led by one male instructor and one female instructor.
 Pathfinding is a program designed to provide youth with the ultimate wilderness experience, incorporating the fun, creativity, and personal development of the CSC philosophy.
 Here the focus is on helping each Pathfinder explore their leadership abilities, build their technical wilderness skills to self-sufficient levels, and create a strong group dynamic with their peers that includes the simple joy of traveling with friends in the backcountry.

 My group became more than friends, and more than family, they became a part of myself, and how I identify myself.
 Not a day goes by that I don’t think about camp and the wonderful people that have become a part of my life forever.